rackerlabs/design-system/_docs/principles/accessibility.md

 Write short labels and be concise when writing helper text.
 Listening to lengthy field names and links can be cumbersome for users that use screen readers.
 The shorter the label, the more quickly a screen reader can work through the content.

-### Identify required fields
+### Identify required inputs

-Use the HTML5 `required` attribute to distinguish between required and optional fields.
-Screen readers cannot interpret an asterisk (``*``), which is the convention used to visually identify required fields.
+Use the HTML5 `required` attribute to distinguish between required and optional inputs.
+Screen readers cannot interpret an asterisk (``*``), which is the convention used to visually identify required inputs.

 ### Link text should convey what happens when clicked

 Sentences that include links should include a text description before the link and then a unique name for the link.
 Do not use **Click Here** as a link naming convention.
-For example, use 'Visit the [Professional Services](http:www) page to learn more about how we can help transform your IT infrastructure'.
-Do not use 'Click [here](http:www) to learn more about how we can help transform your IT infrastructure'.
+For example, use 'Visit the [Professional Services](https://www.rackspace.com/professional-services) page to learn more about how we can help transform your IT infrastructure'.
+Do not use 'Click [here](https://www.rackspace.com/professional-services) to learn more about how we can help transform your IT infrastructure'.

 {% endcolumn %}